luuthanhminh/flutter_blueprint/README.md

 # Flutter Architecture Blueprints

-Flutter Architecture Blueprints is a project that combine clean architecture with MVVM pattern to developing.
-Flutter apps.
+Flutter Architecture Blueprint is a project that combines Clean Architecture with MVVM pattern to develop Flutter apps.

 ## Documentation